internet-of-plants/blog/_posts/2015-03-29-workshop-guide.md

 For your first step towards chatting with RIOT, write a function that lets you set your nickname.
 Then, add a ``shell_command_t`` which lets you call this function from your RIOT shell with the command ``nick <nickname>``.

-Re-build your application with ``make`` and try your new shell command by executing the binary:
+Re-build your application with ``make`` (in native mode) and try your new shell command by executing the binary with:

-    sudo ./bin/native/chat.elf tap0
+    make term

 ### ``say``: send chat messages

 **Goal:** Create a shell command ``say <message>`` which sends a chat message.
 The message should be in the payload of a CoAP PUT request directed at the resource ``chat/default/``.
-The message should be prepended with your nick. {: .alert .alert-info }
+The message should be prepended with your nick.
+{: .alert .alert-info }

 Now that you can set your nick name, let's send some chat messages!
 Again, we'll need to add a ``say <message>`` command to the shell.
 Each message should be wrapped into a CoAP PUT request.
 CoAP requests are– just like HTTP requests– directed at a *resource*.
 The default resource for our messages is ``chat/default/``.

 In microcoap, resources are represented by the following struct:

     :c: